sagrimstad/IDATA2304_project_g02/protocol.md

 1. Control Panels:
 - Interface for a user to visualize real-time data from the sensors.
 - Sending commands to the server based on user input.

-ALTERNATIVE ARCHITECTURE
-Each control panel is a client, and the greenhouse as a whole is the server.
-The greenhouse contains a map of all sensor/actuator nodes, which again contains lists off all sensors and actuators.

 ## Information flow
 1. The Greenhouse simulator initializes and starts the Greenhouse Server.